HL7/smart-app-launch/input/pages/brands.md

   * e.g., a regional health system that patients recognize under distinct brands associated with specific hospitals or clinics -- even though all these paths lead to the same portal and FHIR Endpoints.

 ### Conformance Overview
+{% capture info_note %}

-*Note*: This conformance overview is intended for convenience and clarity.
+This conformance overview is intended for convenience and clarity.
 In case of any discrepancies, the formal profiles should be considered the definitive source of truth.
+{% endcapture %}
+{% include info-note.html content=info_note %}

 * **Health Data Provider**.
 Any organization that offers SMART on FHIR access to its users and wishes to appear as a branded entity in user-facing apps.
 A Health Data Provider works with a Brand Bundle Publisher and SMART on FHIR Server to manage Organization and Endpoint details.
   * RECOMMENDED to define an Organization identifier where `system` is `urn:ietf:rfc:3986` and `value` is the HTTPS URL for the brand's primary web presence, omitting any "www." prefix from the domain and omitting any path component